Tom Wilson (ice hockey): Junior

 The Plymouth Whalers of the Ontario Hockey League (OHL) selected Wilson in the second round, 27th overall, of the 2010 OHL Priority Selection.
 The team was interested in Wilson's size – at the time, he stood 6 ft 3 in and weighted 190 lbs – and in his physical style of play.
 Drafted at the age of 16, Wilson continued his education at Plymouth High School in Michigan while playing with the Whalers.
 Wilson took a physical, energetic approach to his junior ice hockey career at once, fighting to compete with his older teammates.
 His rookie 2010–11 season was limited to only 28 games after Wilson suffered a wrist injury during an international exhibition game, keeping him out of play for the second half of the season.
 In those 28 games, he scored three goals and three assists while racking up 71 penalty minutes.

 Injuries continued to follow Wilson in the 2011–12 OHL season, including a sprained medial collateral ligament in his knee and a fractured knuckle.
 The latter injury occurred during the CHL/NHL Top Prospects Game, forcing Wilson to miss three weeks of games in February.
-In 49 regular-season games for Plymouth, Wilson recorded 27 points and 141 penalty minutes.
+In 49 regular season games for Plymouth, Wilson recorded 27 points and 141 penalty minutes.
 During the J. Ross Robertson Cup playoffs, however, he established himself as a strong forward for the team, stepping in for an injured Stefan Noesen.
 In 13 playoff games, Wilson scored an additional seven goals and six assists before the Kitchener Rangers defeated Plymouth.

-Going into the 2012 NHL Entry Draft, the NHL Central Scouting Bureau ranked Wilson the 15th-highest prospect among all available North American skaters.
+Going into the 2012 NHL entry draft, the NHL Central Scouting Bureau ranked Wilson the 15th-highest prospect among all available North American skaters.
 That year, the Washington Capitals selected him in the first round, 16th overall, of the draft.
 On July 18, 2012, Wilson signed a three-year, entry-level contract with the Capitals, with the expectation that he would continue to play with Plymouth for the following season.

 Wilson began the 2012–13 season with Plymouth, scoring 36 points and recording 59 penalty minutes in his first 31 games with the team.
-When the NHL returned to play in January 2013 after the lockout, Wilson was invited to the Capitals' training camp, where he practiced alongside veterans like Alexander Ovechkin and Nicklas Backstrom before he was returned to Plymouth.
-After being drafted, Wilson's behaviour on the ice began to change: he focused on point production by emulating Tomas Holmstrom of the Detroit Red Wings, and Whalers coach Mike Vellucci discouraged Wilson from fighting, with the implication that he was too important of a prospect to suffer injury or suspension.
+When the NHL returned to play in January 2013 after the lockout, Wilson was invited to the Capitals' training camp, where he practiced alongside veterans like Alexander Ovechkin and Nicklas Bäckström before he was returned to Plymouth.
+After being drafted, Wilson's behaviour on the ice began to change: he focused on point production by emulating Tomas Holmström of the Detroit Red Wings, and Whalers coach Mike Vellucci discouraged Wilson from fighting, with the implication that he was too important of a prospect to suffer injury or suspension.
 Wilson finished his junior ice hockey career with 17 points and 41 penalty minutes in 12 playoff games.